thepenguinn/seed-incubator-major/README.md

     - [ ] Build water transport mechanism
         - [ ] For humidifier 1
         - [ ] For humidifier 2
+    - [ ] Mount design for ultrasonic sensors
+    - [ ] 3D print or foam build the ultrasonic sensor mount
+        - [ ] For humidifier 1
+        - [ ] For humidifier 2
     - [ ] Decide wiring routes
         - [ ] For water transport mechanism actuators
         - [ ] For humidifiers